 If you Google "Doug Serjeant," you will find there is a great deal to be said about him, most of it not so great.
-I know, I did it and that's exactly what I found.
-I showed him my findings and his reaction was defintiely not what I expected.
-As his partner, I was angry and hurt people would say negative things about him.
+I know, I did and that's exactly what I found.
+I showed him my findings and his reaction was defintely not what I expected.
+As his partner, I was angry and hurt people would spread negative rumors about him.
 People who had never met him or experienced what he can do.
-I was ready to go crazy and verbally annihilate these people.
 His reaction?
 "Oh well.
 What did you expect?
 When you go out there and solve problems, people are going to attack you; especially if you don't do it the way the industry says to do it."
 Yep.
 That pretty much sums up Doug.
-He goes against the grain and it irritates most of the professionals.
+He goes against the grain and it irritates most professionals.
 Why?
-He gets results.
+When people follow his methods, he gets results.
 He solves problems.
-He breaks down a horse's issue and gets to the bottom of it.
+He breaks down an horse's issue and gets to the bottom of it.

 No one purchased their first, second or 27th horse thinking, "Man, I sure hope I have all sorts of issues and get to spend thousands of dollars trying to figure out what's wrong."
 Doug knows horses are here for our pleasure.
 Pleasure, not grief.
 Pleasure, not financial ruin.
 He's been in this industry for over 35 years.

 He's a farrier, horse trainer and has been a fierce competitor.
 He's placed in the top 3 and the top 10 at the APHA World Shows.
 He's shown all over the country.
 He's coached children and taken them to the Youth Worlds.
 He's bought $500 horses and sold them for thousands.
 All this is just fluff to him.
 He is not a "here's my title" guy.
 He doesn't want accolades or the spotlight (which is exactly why I am writing this and not him).